-Many identification options exist for goats, some permanent, and some temporary.
-Whatever methods are chosen, they should be visible, easy to apply, unalterable, inexpensive and whenever possible, not cause harm or discomfort to the animal.
-No single method might meet all of these criteria so producers might use a combination of ID methods.
-Other methods of goat identification include ear notching, and neck chains with identification information.
+Many options exist for goats, some permanent, and some temporary.
+Whatever method is chosen, it should be visible, easy to apply, unalterable, inexpensive and whenever possible, not cause harm or discomfort to the animal.
+No single method meets all of these criteria so most producers use a combination of ID methods.
+Possible methods of goat identification include: ear tattooing, ear notching, ear tags, neck chains, and transponders (electronic ID).